 The Bottom Line

-To review, there actually are vegan sources of vitamin D. While they’re especially helpful for those on plant-based diets, they work just as well for people who eat animal products.
+There actually are vegan sources of vitamin D. While they’re especially helpful for those on plant-based diets, they work just as well for people who eat animal products, too.

 When shopping for a vegan vitamin D supplement, look for these three key traits: